EloiStree/HelloEloiTeachingModule/README.md

 - Lynx VR: Can we do augmented reality application with the Lynx?
 If yes what are the condition.
 - Oculus Calibration: Is Oculus precise enough to be able to do measure applications for the market.
 - PayPal API: Is it easy to use PayPal in application?
 If yes, is it easy enough for beginner in C#?
+- Audio Spectrogram: Learn thow to use a spectrogram of sound to detect specfic sound.
 - ...

+# Refactoring

+Something that I would love to do is to teach by refactoring my old projects.
+I have 200-400 small projects on my harddrive on all the topic: Wifi, Rest, API, AR, VR, Bluetooth, Arduino Conneciton, Kinect...

+The idea would be to spend 1-2 days coarching students that are self-teaching  C#/Unity in the same room.
+And prepare an exercice for 1 day where, I teach and make praticing the participant  on what I learn in the past based on the refactored code.

+List of cool topic:
+- Scan a building with Zed-Mini or Hololens (Could use AR Phone)
+- Make application display context based on Wifi detected around

+# Own Hardware

+- Kinect 360 & Kinect One
+- Zed Mini
+- Oculus 1, Quest 1-2
+- Theta S
+- Arduino and boxes of stuffs
+- 3D Printer Ender
+- CNC 3018-Pro
+-